The second edition of Real Analysis: A Long-Form Mathematics Textbook is available on Amazon here.

 This book is the first of a series of textbooks which I am calling “long-form textbooks.”
 Rather than the typical definition-theorem-proof-repeat style, this text includes much more commentary, motivation and explanation.
 The proofs are not terse, and aim for understanding over economy.
 Furthermore, dozens of proofs are preceded by "scratch work" or a proof sketch to give students a big-picture view and an explanation of how they would come up with it on their own.
 Examples often drive the narrative and challenge the intuition of the reader.
 The text also aims to make the ideas visible, and contains over 200 illustrations.

 The writing is relaxed and includes interesting historical notes, periodic attempts at humor, and occasional diversions into other interesting areas of mathematics.

 The text covers the real numbers, cardinality, sequences, series, the topology of the reals, continuity, differentiation, integration, and sequences and series of functions.
 Each chapter ends with exercises, and nearly all include some open questions.
 In the first appendix we construct the reals, and the second is a collection of additional peculiar and pathological examples from analysis.

 I also believe that learning mathematics has become too expensive and commercialized, and textbooks in particular are far overpriced.
 I am endeavoring to help change this.
 This 430 page book is currently available on Amazon for just $17, and can be purchased on Amazon here.

-I am aware of 23 universities which have used this textbook in their classes: Sacramento State University, Northeastern University, University of Nebraska--Lincoln, Portland State University, San Diego State University, CSU Long Beach, CSU Northridge, Humboldt State University, De La Salle University Manila, Roger Williams University, UC Santa Cruz, University of Houston, Grand Valley State University, State University of Ponta Grossa, Federal University of Rio Grande do Norte Brazil, Vanderbilt University, Northern Kentucky University, Saint Mary's College (Notre Dame), Saint Mary’s University (Halifax), University of Massachusetts Lowell, Malloy College, Lusófona University and the University of Malta.
+I am aware of 26 universities which have used this textbook in their classes: Sacramento State University, Northeastern University, University of Nebraska--Lincoln, Portland State University, San Diego State University, CSU Long Beach, CSU Northridge, Humboldt State University, De La Salle University Manila, Roger Williams University, UC Santa Cruz, University of Houston, Grand Valley State University, State University of Ponta Grossa, Federal University of Rio Grande do Norte Brazil, Vanderbilt University, Northern Kentucky University, Saint Mary's College (Notre Dame), Saint Mary’s University (Halifax), University of Massachusetts Lowell, Malloy College, Lusófona University, the University of Malta, Azusa Pacific University, Belhaven University and St. Francis Xavier University.
 If you know of another school which has used it, please let me know!